Sovereign Hill: Attractions

 A bakery and other assorted shops on main street.

 Main Street is lined with shops, two hotels and a theatre.
 There is a blacksmith's workshop, stables, photography studio, apothecary, bakery, jeweller's shop, grocer, tentmaker, tinsmith, bank, post office, candle-dipping shop, lolly shop, nine-pin bowling saloon and library.
 Behind Main Street there are a number of period cottages which are open for visitors.
 There are also four schools where children in school-groups dress in period costume and attend as a child of the 1850s.

 A number of workshops at Sovereign Hill display traditional trades such as coachbuilder, wheelwright, tinsmith, blacksmith and farrier.

 Gold Diggings and Panning

 The Gold Diggings precinct, a central area for visitors to pan for real gold, has undergone extensive refurbishment to enhance accessibility and inclusivity.
 This includes the creation of an accessible gold panning zone with an elevated water channel and improved pathways to allow for easier access by all visitors, including those using wheelchairs or with sensory needs.This area is surrounded by tents and buildings contemporary to the early years of the gold rush.

-Chinese Camp

-The historical Chinese Camp has been completely redeveloped and is now referred to as the Chinese Protectorate Camp.
-The precinct has been rebuilt with new buildings and expanded display and gathering spaces, including the addition of a Chinese circus tent, to better depict the experiences and cultural life of the Chinese community during the gold rush.